A MEASURE OF WEALTH

 True to the Make-A-Wish tradition, Mitch had just thrown his coin into the wishing pond.
 I don’t know what he wished, but whatever it was, I hope he got it.

 Everything seemed surreal back then.
 Mitch appeared so normal at the time and the effects of DMD were all but invisible to the untrained eye.
-We almost felt guilty going on a Make-a-Wish trip because he wasn't profoundly sick.
+We almost felt guilty going on a Make-a-Wish trip because he wasn’t profoundly sick … yet.
 But we saw the storm clouds on the horizon, we knew what was coming and decided to make the most of what strength he had.
-The decision to go then was a blessing we wouldn't appreciate until it would have been too late.
+The decision to go when we did was a blessing in disguise.

 After little Mitch threw his coin in the water I sat on the edge of the pond then grabbed my son and gave him a big hug and kiss.
 Wyatt wanted in on the love and I hugged and kissed him, too.
 Not a day passes that I don’t show and tell my kids how much I love them.
 Not a single day.

 Mitch was a little overwhelmed by all that was happening.
 As far as he was concerned, he was pretty-much normal and he wondered why everyone was making such a fuss about him.
 But Mitch didn’t know what the doctors knew – that the path that lay at my son’s feet would soon become treacherous and one day his path would end.